nyc-crh/site/content/gallery/teachers-demonstration.md

 - JHS 281 Brooklyn
 - No School is Safe without Due Process

-In this context, teachers’ comments about “due process” referred not to our constitutional rights, but to the provisions for how teachers were evaluated and, under some circumstances, could be considered for firing, under the union contract.
+In this context, teachers’ comments about “due process” referred not to constitutional rights, but to the provisions for how teachers were evaluated and, under some circumstances, could be considered for firing, under the union contract.
 The Teachers Union felt that the dismissal of the Ocean Hill-Brownsville teachers was a violation of these “due process” rules.

 The Ocean Hill-Brownsville struggle raised the question of what role or voice parents should have in school governance compared to what role or voice educators should have.
 The difficulty of resolving this question helped bring the community control districts to an end.